-Riga is often called the metropolis of Art Nouveau in Europe,
+Riga is often called the Art Nouveau metropolis of Europe.

-Sometimes we also visit the house-museum of architect K. Peksens in Alberta Street, which surprises with its atmosphere of the aristocratic apartment of the beginning of the 20th century.
-He already had all the luxury and comfort possible for his time, which was accessible only to wealthy people – the central heating system, the pipeline and the electricity.
+Sometimes we also visit the house-museum of architect K. Peksens in Alberta Street, which surprises with its atmosphere of the aristocratic apartment of the early 20th century.
+He already had all the luxuries and comforts possible for his time, which were accessible only to wealthy people – the central heating system, the pipeline and the electricity.

-No visit to the city can be done without passing along the facades Mikhail Eisenstein, this is why I advise you not to miss this open-air museum; the famous Art Nouveau district!
+No visit to the city can be done without going along the Mikhail Eisenstein facades, which is why I advise you not to miss this open-air museum; the famous Art Nouveau District!